-What is Medical Biller or Coder?
+What Does a Medical Biller or Coder Do?

 If you’re interested in a career in the medical field, but don’t think Medical Assisting is for you, then consider a career as a Medical Biller/Coder!
 If you are detail-oriented, and thrive in an administrative setting, then Medical Billing/Coding could be a great fit for you.
 National American University offers an excellent online diploma program that you can complete in as few as 9 months.

 This is a great time to consider beginning a career as a Medical Biller or Coder!
 As the American healthcare system modernizes, there is an increased focus on health data and the digitization of medical records.
 Consequently, there is an increased demand for skilled billing and coding specialists.
 According to the U.S. Bureau of Labor and Statistics, the medical billing and coding field is expected to grow 13% by 2026, creating nearly 30,000 new jobs in the next seven years.
 In a field as promising as this one, it’s easy to see why so many students are turning to NAU to learn the skills to become a Medical Biller or Coder!

 But what, exactly, does a Medical Coder or Biller do?
 Every part of a patient’s medical visit is recorded by a doctor or someone in the healthcare provider’s office.
 Medical Coders and Billers work hand in hand to translate those healthcare services rendered into requests for payment from insurance companies.
 A Medical Coder codes these individual patient services and diagnoses, then a Medical Biller uses those codes to request payment from the patient’s insurance company.
 Together, these two positions perform a vital administrative task of healthcare, freeing doctors and other medical staff to provide care to patients.

 Here are closer looks at medical billing and coding.